Mixolyde/dartless-server/README.md

 a software engineering class.

 ##Getting Started##
-1. Download the <a href="https://www.dartlang.org/">Dart Editor</a>
+1. Download the Dart Editor from [dartlang.org](https://www.dartlang.org).
+2. Clone this project to a folder.
-2. In the Dart Editor, go to File -> "Open Existing Folder" and open this project folder
+3. In the Dart Editor, go to File -> "Open Existing Folder" and open the cloned project folder
-3. Make sure you have the required dependencies specified in pubspec.yaml.
+4. Make sure you have the required dependencies specified in `pubspec.yaml`.
 If you're missing any of these, try selecting a file in the project, and then running Tools > Pub Get.

 ##Running##
 1. To run the server right-click on the `main.dart` file and select Run to start the server on your local machine.
-2. Go to http://localhost:8080/serverStatus to test that your server is returning data.
+2. Go to `http://localhost:8080/serverStatus` to test that your server is returning data.
 See `server.dart` for other routes.

 ##Testing##